TimKoornstra/learn-like-an-llm/README.md

 ## Introduction

-Learn Like An LLM provides an interactive way to engage with language models by allowing users to guess masked words in sentences.
-The project demonstrates how n-gram models can be used to calculate sentence probabilities and perplexity scores.
+Learn Like An LLM offers an interactive way to engage with language models by allowing users to guess masked words in sentences.
+The project demonstrates how language models can be used to learn a new language by providing more contextual feedback than just "correct" or "incorrect."
 This is a fun and educational tool for those interested in natural language processing and machine learning.

 ## Installation